Prepare the map and form

 - On the KPI placeholder card, click <community_cleanup>.

 The Replace data pane appears.
-You'll use this pane to update the cards so they use your dataset.
+You'll use this pane to update the card so it uses your dataset.

 - For Choose a dataset, choose your dataset.